-In 2019, DEC received timber harvest plans on all land ownerships and performed summary reviews focused on the forest practices activities that may affect drinking water sources and public health to ensure that those activities are in compliance with the requirements of the Alaska Drinking Water Regulations.
-Due to budget reductions, DEC participated in no field inspections.
+In 2020, DEC received timber harvest plans on all land ownerships and performed summary reviews focused on the forest practices activities that may affect drinking water sources and public health to ensure that those activities are in compliance with the requirements of the Alaska Drinking Water Regulations.
+Due to budget and travel reductions, DEC did not participate in field inspections.
 The Department of Natural Resources (DNR) Division of Forestry (DOF) and the Department of Fish and Game (DFG) Habitat Division conducted reviews and inspections which have proven valuable to ensuring that the BMPs are properly implemented and are effective at protecting water quality.

 II.
-Forest Practices Implementation on Private, Municipal, and Trust Lands a.
-Review of Forest Practices Notifications:
+Forest Practices Implementation on Private, Municipal, and Trust Lands

 DEC maintained minimal staff position assigned with statewide Forest Practices Program responsibilities on all land ownerships.
-Because of this limited staffing, the department has focused its reviews on forest practices activities that may affect drinking water sources and public health.
+Because of this limited staffing, the Department has focused its reviews on forest practices activities that may affect drinking water sources and public health.